ProjectGreybeard/Info/README.md

 # What additional goals does Project Greybeard have?

-As an experimental effort, Greybeard also hopes to stand as a reproducible example as how to build custom dirivatives of openSUSE MicroOS or MicroOS Desktop.
+As an experimental effort, Greybeard also hopes to stand as a reproducible example as how to build custom derivatives of openSUSE MicroOS or MicroOS Desktop.
 Therefore all the steps taken to build Greybeard will be recorded in our [journal](https://github.com/ProjectGreybeard/Info/blob/main/journal.md) for others to follow along and copy/adapt for their own use.

 Once we've built working images/installers for the very developer-centric window-manager use case, we may also experiment on a varient of Greybeard for more 'kiosk' like use, loading up an immutable base and running a single graphical application automatically.